 Therefore, since we are surrounded by such a huge crowd of witnesses to the life of faith, let us strip off every weight that slows us down, especially the sin that so easily trips us up.
 And let us run with endurance the race God has set before us.

-This morning I received word that my Grandpa Huff has joined this huge crowd of witnesses of what it means a life of faith.
-I am so thankful that I was able to know this man and have him influence my life.
+This morning I received word that my Grandpa Huff has joined the huge crowd of witnesses of faith.
+I am thankful that I was able to know this man and have him influence my life.

 A second aspect of faith I think my Grandpa would want me to share is humility.
 I remember having a two or three conversations with Grandpa Huff, my brother, and I as we talked about the church and ministry related issues.
 One of the things which stood out to me was his willingness to step aside and allow his preferences to be overlooked in order to reach new people.
 This attitude requires humility because one has to be willing to lay aside their rights and their likes to do what is best for the Kingdom.
 The apostle Paul wrote;